smeetpatel2530/Cpp-Memory-Allocator/README.md

 ---
 ## ✨ Contributing
 If you'd like to contribute:

-1.Fork the repo.
+1. Fork the repo.
-2.Create a feature branch: git checkout -b feature/your-feature 3.Commit your changes: git commit -m "Add <your-feature>" 4.Push to the branch and open a pull request.
+2. Create a feature branch: git checkout -b feature/your-feature.
+3. Commit your changes: git commit -m "Add <your-feature>".
+4. Push to the branch and open a pull request.
 ---